Nastel/jkool-client-objc-tracking/README.md

 ```

 ## Custom Fields
 Certain fields that will normally be defaulted you can override with you own custom data.
-So set these fields, add the following method call to didFinishLaunchingWithOptions:
+To set these fields, add the following method call to didFinishLaunchingWithOptions:
 ```objective-c
 [jKoolTracking setCustomApplicationName:@"<your-application-name>" andDataCenter:@"<your-data-center>" andResource:@"<your-activity-resource>" andSsn:<your-source> andCorrelators:[NSArray arrayWithObjects:@"<your-custom-correlator>",@"<your-custom-correlator>",..., nil] andActivityName:@"<your-activity-name>"];
 ```